icons8/lunacy-docs/docs/tipstricks.md

 ## Ultimate time-savers

-With some typical features like auto layout alongside Lunacy’s AI-powered design tools, these features will save you a lot of time and effort while you’re working on your designs.
+These features are aimed to optimize the design process and automate routine tasks, saving you a lot of time and effort while you’re working on your designs.

 ### Auto layout